LondonJim/CV/README.md

 **Collaborative** -
 I work well with all people.
 I am open minded, patient and approachable.
 I have experience working collaboratively in a range of different types of teams, whether following instruction from senior members or being in charge of a team myself.
 People respond well to my calm demeanour and my ability to talk problems and situations through, taking onboard suggestions and new ideas to achieve the best outcomes.

 During my time at Makers I enjoyed working within a team and completing projects within a given timeframe.
-Working with Agile methodologies and processes, I found was a great way to work and from fellow Makers I received excellent feedback about my clear explanations and postive attitude, motivating other members in the group.
+Working with Agile methodologies and processes, I found was a great way to work and from fellow Makers I received excellent feedback about my clear explanations and positive attitude, motivating other members in the group.

 ## Projects